Amazon Tutorials

 The Automation Workflow

-- Connect via Custom App: Link your Shopify store securely using a private app.
+- Connect via Custom App: Link your Shopify store to the system using a private app for security.

-- Use the Advanced Query Builder: Filter specific product data to keep sheets fast.
+- Use the Advanced Query Builder: Filter by specific product statuses or limit results to keep sheets fast.

-- Set the Scheduler: Configure refreshes so your data is ready before the workday begins.
+- Set the Scheduler: Configure daily or hourly refreshes so data is ready before the workday begins.

 In practice, a scaling brand reaches a growth wall when the team spends 10+ hours a week on data entry.

-Automating the order pull allows your staff to focus on inventory and marketing instead of spreadsheet plumbing.
+You end up paying an assistant hundreds of dollars a month purely to press CTRL+C and CTRL+V. Automating the order pull allows your staff to focus on inventory and marketing instead of spreadsheet maintenance.

 Manual vs. Automated Reporting